Family-Owned Bergen County Indian Clothing Shop Rethinks Business Amid COVID-19 Pandemic

 “I wanted to leverage my experience in technology to improve and help grow the business,” he said.

-Four years later, In the midst of the COVID-19 pandemic, Akash is helping Advance Apparel stay afloat.
+Four years later, In the midst of the COVID-19 pandemic, Akash is helping Advance Apparels stay afloat.

 The lack of trade shows and opportunities to market the brand were all but gone as the pandemic struck, which Akash described as a “huge loss” for the company.